betteriot/betteriot-principles/README.md

     - Data model: heart rate, sensor location, control point

 ## Openness
+Note: Openness is about open source, which is considered a simple way to reduce dependencies between a vendor and a user and build trust between them.
+Openness does not imply unrestricted access to user data.

 ### 8. The vendor MAY publish the device firmware source code under an open source license.